fatboyzz/batch_process/README.md

 # Batch Assign - Batch Assign Multiple Properties With ERNA Syntax

 ## Why Batch Assign add-on
-Sometimes we want to set multiple properties with some simple rules.
+Sometimes we want to set properties or do some job with simple rules.
 These rules include

-- Renaming selected objects into "obj_000", "obj_001", ... sorted by their x position.
+- Rename selected objects into "obj_000", "obj_001", ... sorted by their x position.
-- Renaming all bones of an armature from "bone_left" to "bone.L".
+- Rename bones from "leg left thigh" to "leg___thigh.L" and "leg right thigh" to "leg___thigh.R"..
+- Import "*.obj" files in folder "obj" (reletive to current blend file).
+- Reload all images used by selected objects' materials

 Batch Assign add-on helps you get these jobs done with one string instead of